ray-project/ray/doc/source/cluster/running-applications/monitoring-and-observability.rst

 :ref:`The dashboard <ray-dashboard>` provides detailed information about the state of the cluster, including the running jobs, actors, workers, nodes, etc.
-By default, the :ref:`cluster launcher <ref-cluster-quick-start-vms>` and :ref:`KubeRay operator <kuberay-quickstart>` will launch the dashboard, but will not publicly expose the port.
+By default, the :ref:`cluster launcher <vm-cluster-quick-start-vms>` and :ref:`KubeRay operator <kuberay-quickstart>` will launch the dashboard, but will not publicly expose the port.

 .. tabbed:: If using the VM cluster launcher